wp-plugins/facebook-video-embed/readme.txt

 Use a shortcode `[fbvideo link="FACEBOOK_PUBLIC_VIDEO-URL" width="500" height="400" onlyvideo="0 or 1"]`
 Or Use Form [ button available on visual editor on any post or page].

+== Screenshots ==

+1. Icon will show on Viusal editor of post/page.
+2. Fill out the form and enter URL of Facebook video, width and height.
+3. Form will enter the data on editor.
+4. Demo display of Only vidoe parameter is 1.
+5. Demo display of Only vidoe parameter is 0.

 == Installation ==

 1. Download Facebook-Video-Embed from [Wordpress](http://wordpress.org/plugins/Facebook-Video-Embed)